 Failure to Comply

-Students are required to comply with the reasonable request of College faculty and staff or agents of the College in the performance of their duties or any college policies, including disrupting any aspect of the student conduct system, failure to attend a student conduct hearing or incompletion of required sanctions.
+Students are required to comply with the reasonable requests of faculty, staff, or agents of the College in the performance of their duties or any College policies, protocols, or procedures.
+Noncompliance of verbal or written instructions, policies, protocols, or procedures is considered failure to comply.
+It also includes the failure to identify oneself with proper ID when asked, disruption of any aspect of the student conduct system, failure to attend a student conduct hearing or meetings, or the incompletion of required sanctions.

 Falsification of Information

-Regulations must be strictly observed to protect the health and safety of members of the Guilford community.
-Any violation of this fire safety code may, by law, be reported to the Greensboro Fire Department for possible prosecution of the perpetrator(s) under North Carolina General Statute 14-286. ($250-500 fines)
+Fire Safety regulations must be strictly observed to protect the health and safety of members of the Guilford community.
+Any violation of fire safety regulations may, by law, be reported to the Greensboro Fire Department for possible prosecution of the perpetrator(s) under North Carolina General Statute 14-286.

-- Failure to leave a building during a fire alarm (2 points)
+- Failure to evacuate a building during an alarm

 Fire Safety officials have established occupancy limits for all residence hall spaces based on size and egress.
 Failure to adhere to these limits will result in student conduct charges.

-- Bryan Hall suites - 16 person maximum
+- Bryan Hall suite - 16 person maximum

-- Binford, English and Shore rooms - 7 person maximum
+- Binford, English or Shore bedroom - 7 person maximum

-- Milner and Mary Hobbs rooms - 6 person maximum
+- Mary Hobbs or Milner bedroom - 6 person maximum

-- Open-coiled appliances: hot plates, toasters, toaster ovens, electric frying pans and heaters
+- Open-coiled appliances such as hot plates, toasters, toaster ovens, air fyers, electric frying pans, and space heaters

 - Induction cooktops